KiwiChat/notecharlie/README.md

 Enjoy!

 ## Testing
-You will need the Python3 versions of `python-nose` and `python-mock`.
-To run the tests, simply run `nosetests3`.
+You will need the Python3 versions of `python-pytest` and `python-mock`.
+To run the tests, simply run `pytest`.

 ## Authors
 * Sean B. Palmer, http://inamidst.com/sbp/